GAN decoder on a quantum toric code for noise-robust quantum teleportation: Theoretical Background

 where ${\partial _1}e$ are the vertices of $\forall e$, ${\partial _2}f$ are the edges of $\forall f$.
-Vertices and faces anti-commute with each other, and generate the stabilizers of surface codes.
-The stabilizers $Z_v$ and $X_f$ are used for non-destructive detection of the surface code.
-After detection, a set of eigenvalues, called syndromes, is obtained.
+Vertices and faces anti-commute with each other, and generate the stabilizers of toric codes.
+This anti-commutation relation ensures that bit-flip and phase-flip errors are independently detectable and correctable.
+It also guarantees that the stabilizer group forms a valid quantum code space, which encodes logical qubits in topologically protected entangled states.

 Denote the number of vertices, edges and faces of the lattice as $V$, $E$ and $F$, respectively.
-The surface code has $V+F-2$ independent generators.
+The toric code has $V+F-2$ independent generators.
 It follows from the stabilizer theory \cite{4} that the number of encoded qubits is

 where $\chi$ is the Euler characteristic, $g$ is the number of closed surface loops.
-A surface code with a code distance of $d$ has $V=F=d^2$, $2d^2$ qubits and $2d^2-2$ stabilizers.
+A toric code with a code distance of $d$ has $V=F=d^2$, $2d^2$ qubits and $2d^2-2$ stabilizers.